Key Takeaways

 Oklahoma has some of the strongest insurance bad faith protections in the country.
 When an insurer crosses the line from aggressive claims handling to unreasonable conduct, the policyholder is not limited to recovering the amount of the original claim.
 Oklahoma law provides powerful additional remedies.

-The availability of attorney's fees is particularly important in storm damage cases.
+The potential availability of attorney's fees is particularly important in storm damage cases.
 Many homeowners do not challenge low estimates because they assume they cannot afford an attorney.
-Under Oklahoma's bad faith framework, the insurer pays your attorney's fees if you prevail — which means qualified attorneys can take these cases with no upfront cost to the homeowner.
+Fee-shifting can make a valid dispute economically possible to pursue, but it depends on the statute, the policy, the outcome, and the way the claim is presented.

 What Makes a Denial "Bad Faith"?